FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-02-07-difference-between-addmvc-addmvcore.md

 Now that we know the difference between those two methods: How can we get our webapi going again?
 We still have the error and we can not return any data.

-We can fix that by simply telling ASP.NET that it should use JsonFormatters like
+We can fix that by telling ASP.NET that it should use JsonFormatters like

 ```csharp
 public void ConfigureServices(IServiceCollection services)